 Our lives have changed as a result of my husband’s change in life.
 Sexually speaking, it wasn’t that I was a rabbit and needed daily or weekly servicing.
 It was that I felt it was beyond sacrificing in a monogamous relationship and this should not be a condition in which I pledged fidelity.

-Our marriage in Barbados in 2003, ten years and one day after we met in New York.
+Our wedding day in Barbados in 2003, ten years and one day after we met in New York.
+Clem arranged it all.
+He wanted to make it the same day we met.

 Can you imagine being parted from your loved one for several centuries?